hzzg0727/Metasurface-Design/README.md

 1. [GeometricPhaseMetasurface.ipynb](notebook/GeometricPhaseMetasurface.ipynb): Workflow for geometric phase metasurface design.
 2. [PropagationPhaseMetasurface.ipynb](notebook/PropagationPhaseMetasurface.ipynb): Workflow for propagation phase metasurface design.
+3. [Metagrating.ipynb](notebook/MetagratingDesign.ipynb): Workflow for the design and analysis of the metagrating.
-3. [MetalensDesign.ipynb](notebook/MetalensDesign.ipynb): Workflow for the design and analysis of the metalens.
+4. [MetalensDesign.ipynb](notebook/MetalensDesign.ipynb): Workflow for the design and analysis of the metalens.
-4. [MetasurfaceHologramDesign.ipynb](notebook/MetasurfaceHologramDesign.ipynb): Workflow for the design and analysis of the metasurface hologram.
+5. [MetasurfaceHologramDesign.ipynb](notebook/MetasurfaceHologramDesign.ipynb): Workflow for the design and analysis of the metasurface hologram.
+6. [MetasurfaceVortexDesign.ipynb](notebook/MetasurfaceVortexDesign.ipynb): Workflow for the design and analysis of the metasurface for vortex generation.
+7. [SymmetryProtectedBICMetasurface.ipynb](notebook/SymmetryProtectedBICMetasurface.ipynb): Workflow for the design and analysis of the quasi-symmetry-protected metasurface.
-5. [ComputerGeneratedHologram.ipynb](notebook/ComputerGeneratedHologram.ipynb): Realization of computer generated hologram algorithms.
+8. [ComputerGeneratedHologram.ipynb](notebook/ComputerGeneratedHologram.ipynb): Realization of computer generated hologram algorithms.

 ## How to use it?